thenuwij/agropest-12-yolov8/README.md

 <sub>One held-out test image per class, ground truth above each panel.
 Ten of the
 twelve are correct.
-The two that aren't are exactly the classes the per-class table flags as weakest: the beetle is called a weevil, and the caterpillar — photographed as a chrysalis against bark — draws no box at all.</sub>
+The two that aren't are exactly the classes the per-class table flags as weakest: the beetle is called a weevil, and the caterpillar, photographed as a chrysalis against bark, draws no box at all.</sub>

 ---